Race and intelligence: History of the controversy

 Autodidact and abolitionist Frederick Douglass (1817–1895) served as a high-profile counterexample to myths of black intellectual inferiority.

 Claims of differences in intelligence between races have been used to justify colonialism, slavery, racism, social Darwinism, and racial eugenics.
-Claims of intellectual inferiority were used to justify British wars and colonial campaigns in Asia.
+During the late 19th and early 20th centuries, claims of intellectual inferiority were used to support views that Asian militaries were inherently weaker than their Western counterparts.
 Racial thinkers such as Arthur de Gobineau in France relied crucially on the assumption that black people were innately inferior to white people in developing their ideologies of white supremacy.
 Even Enlightenment thinkers such as Thomas Jefferson, a slave owner, believed black people to be innately inferior to white people in physique and intellect.
 At the same time in the United States, prominent examples of African-American genius such the autodidact and abolitionist Frederick Douglass, the pioneering sociologist W. E. B. Du Bois, and the poet Paul Laurence Dunbar stood as high-profile counterexamples to widespread stereotypes of black intellectual inferiority.
-In Britain, Japan's military victory over Russia in the Russo-Japanese War began to reverse negative stereotypes of "oriental" inferiority.
+In the Western world, Japan's victory over Russia in the Russo-Japanese War began to reverse negative stereotypes of Asian intellectual inferiority.